jackdewinter/pymarkdown/docs/advanced_configuration.md

 enacted.
 Generally speaking, this flag enables the application to provide additional information on why a critical error occurred.
-As the name of the value suggests, the reporting of a critical error occuring will include a Python stack trace if this flag is set.
+As the name of the value suggests, the reporting of a critical error occurring will include a Python stack trace if this flag is set.
 While this information will be confusing to the typical user of the application, that information is vital to help diagnose the critical error.